vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

    ensuring, for example, that no add-on redirects users toward a malicious website.
 (Read more on `Google Apps Script <https://developers.google.com/apps-script/manifest/allowlist-url>`_.)

-   Since Odoo can only list the `odoo.com` domain and not every on-premise customer's unique server domain, on-premise customers cannot install the Gmail Plugin from the Google Workspace Marketplace.
+   Since Odoo can only list the `leansoft.vn` domain and not every on-premise customer's unique server domain, on-premise customers cannot install the Gmail Plugin from the Google Workspace Marketplace.